 In the pursuit of better design and functionalities, you’ll inevitably run into performance challenges.
 Modern websites have more features than ever before.
 So much so, that many of them struggle to achieve better performance across a variety of network conditions and devices.

 Google’s PageSpeed Insights works similarly to Pingdom Tools.
 Just enter the URL you want to test, and wait a few seconds for the results.
-It locates the aspects that need improvements, and provides you with suggestions on what to do next:
+It locates the aspects that need to be improved, and gives you directions on how to improve them.

 Under each suggestion, you’ll find the information about the files you need to optimize, and how you can repair them.
 With PageSpeed Insights, you can see how the site performs on multiple devices: